-Caleb explained in the album's publicity materials the album title.
-He said: "To me it sounds like the Kings of Leon are back not only as a band, but as friends.
+Caleb explained the album title Only By the Night: "To me it sounds like the Kings of Leon are back not only as a band, but as friends.
 Every night after recording we'd go to a bar together, hang out and talk about what we were going to do the next day, rather than all of us going to our separate homes.
 It was really a big family vibe.
 That's where the title comes from.
 It's also a reference to a poem by Edgar Allan Poe, and it has five syllables, like all of our album titles."

 ," which peaked at #13 in 2007.

-Caleb wrote all the album's lyrics whilst on painkillers.
+Caleb had shoulder surgery in 2008 and wrote all of the album's lyrics while on painkillers.
 Drummer Nathan Followill recalled to The Sun: "Caleb would call me, saying, 'Dude, you gotta come over and check out this song I wrote'.
 I would go over, listen, and say, 'Okay, cool, when did you write that?
 It's amazing'.
 He's like, 'I have no idea.
 I just woke up and my songbook was open.
 I guess I wrote it last night'.
 They'd put him on Vicodin and he was like a vegetable."